-3. Visits to faculty by appointment: This policy does allow for visits by appointment (as set forth by protocols approved by individual administrative units - i.e., Departments, Divisions, etc.) for updates on

-- 4. Educational Grants: This policy does allow for unrestricted educational topic-focused or general grants from vendors for Continuing Medical Education (CME) and Graduate Medical Education (GME) activities.
+- 3. Visits to faculty by appointment: This policy does allow for visits by appointment (as set forth by protocols approved by individual administrative units i.e., Departments, Divisions, etc.) for updates on new products, education regarding existing products, discussions of support for unrestricted education grants, and supply of pharmaceutical samples, competitive selection by clinical committees for new products, services, or devices, and in-service training for products to faculty and staff that have been duly deliberated upon and selected for use at UofL Health Care.
+Vendors, who each must be credentialed with UofL Pharmacy or Operating Room, as applicable, will register with the inpatient pharmacy or the operating room scheduler's desk prior to all UofL visits and will be issued an appropriate ID badge. - 4.
+Educational Grants: This policy does allow for unrestricted educational topic-focused or general grants from vendors for Continuing Medical Education (CME) and Graduate Medical Education (GME) activities.
 Unrestricted educational grants from pharmaceutical companies and medical equipment companies are allowed for the purchase of educational needs as warranted for patient and medical education and patient care, either in an open (unspecified) manner or with acknowledgement that it is focused on a specific area of educational focus.
 Additionally, these grants can be used for educational related expenses (e.g., staff, resident, faculty lunch-based presentations).
 These CME symposia may not involve marketing, detailing, or advertising of brand names or products, and the granting companies may not select paid lecturers or require the inclusion or exclusion of medications purchased for patient care.
 These symposia will comply with all CME regulations.
 CME symposia (i.e., ACGME accredited and in compliance with ACGME guidelines) may provide food purchased with these grants.
 Vendors may restrict the educational grant to cover specific educational topics (e.g., breast cancer or heart disease) so long as the above listed requirements are met.
 Recognition of these grants may consist of attribution (e.g., in brochures for conferences, graduation event agenda, acknowledgement slides in presentations, and wall plaques of thanks) for contributions received. - a.
 Funds designated to specific units will be kept in designated unit accounts through the Assistant Vice President for Finance, UofL Executive Vice President for Health Affairs (EVPHA) office, with these funds channeled through a central administrative account, but with separate accounts kept for each unit.
 Individual Departments of the School of Medicine will administer these grants and will be responsible for their collection and expenditure.
 Annual reporting of the receipt of such grants and their expenditure will be provided to the Dean of the School of Medicine, Dentistry, or Nursing as appropriate.
 Any perceived violation of the conditions outlined above will be reported to the appropriate Dean.